-Milrinone will be dispensed blinded via The Alfred Clinical Trialsl Pharmacy.
+Milrinone will be dispensed blinded via The Alfred Clinical Trials Pharmacy.
 Randomisation log/envelope to be kept by pharmacy.

 Investigational product should be stored at 25oC or below.
 Do not freeze.
 Temperature excursions up to 30oC are permitted.

 The Principal Investigator is responsible for drug product accountability, reconciliation, and record maintenance.
 The Principal Investigator or designated site staff must maintain drug product accountability records throughout the course of the study including records for the amount of investigational product received, the identification of the subject for whom the drug was dispensed, the date(s) and the quantity of the drug dispensed and any amount returned.